bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 : A Russian mathematician and theoretical physicist who made contributions to quantum field theory, to classical and quantum statistical mechanics and to the theory of dynamical systems.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Varga_Otto/">Ottó Varga</a>
+: A Hungarian mathematician who worked in differential geometry.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/James_Ralph/">Ralph James</a>